joergkrause/svogv/CONTRIBUTING.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the Angular Material change log**.
+But also, we use the git commit messages to **generate the SVOGV change log**.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special